Akash19304/Multi-PDF-Chat/README.md

 # Multi-PDF-Chat
-Upload and chat with multiple PDFs
+Upload and chat with multiple PDFs along with audio output.